asmaa4may/DeTraC_COVId19/README.md

 ## Install guide
 This is simple installation guide:

-1. Go to main folder and install requirements ```pip3 install -r requirements.txt```.
+1. Go to main folder and install requirements with ```pip3 install -r requirements.txt```.
 This will install all the requirements on your PC that are located in *requirements.txt* folder.

 2. Locate to *src* folder and run TensorFlow or PyTorch backend. <br/>
 * TensorFlow: